andrewkibet/Jcompose/README.md

   3. Process user input. <br>
   4. Add high-level interactions, like making an element clickable, scrollable, draggable, or zoomable. <br>

-* Order of Compose functions matters.
+* Order of Compose functions matters. <br> <br>

+If you want to access colors from resources in Jetpack Compose without declaring variables for each color, <br>
+you can do so by using the colorResource function directly in your Composable functions.